RayHightower/rayhightower.github.octo-broken/source/_posts/2014-03-10-cocoaconf-chicago-recap.markdown

 Like many developers on the Apple platforms, Savino has a love/hate relationship with Xcode.
 She almost titled her talk "stupid little buttons that don't even look like buttons."
 Her talk summarized several years of Xcode immersion and pair programming into 60 minutes of little-known tips and tricks.
 For example, Xcode plays nicely with Git (you can even show commit messages within the IDE).
 And it's possible to use Vim key bindings while editing files.

-###SpriteKit
-How do we manage images without doing all of the work from scratch?
+###Sprite Kit
+[Josh Smith](http://twitter.com/kognate)'s SpriteKit presentation was full of gotcha-eliminating information.
+For example, the coordinate systems for Sprite Kit and UIKit are inverted.
+I'm sure this is documented somewhere, but I didn't know about it!
+The bottom line with Sprite Kit: We can add animation to our apps without doing all of the fundamental work.
+Saves time.

 ###Parallel Computing with OpenCL
-The parallel computing talk by [Jeff Biggus]()was the most mind-blowing session of CocoaConf, for me.
-Maybe it's because WisdomGroup is working Perhaps this is because of WisdomGroup's work with [high performance computing](http://www.wisdomgroup.com/case-studies/texas-am-university/).
+The parallel computing talk by [Jeff Biggus](http://twitter.com/hyperjeff) was the most mind-blowing session of CocoaConf, for me.
+Granted, I may have been primed by WisdomGroup's work with [high performance computing](http://www.wisdomgroup.com/case-studies/texas-am-university/).

+[OpenCL](https://www.khronos.org/opencl/) is a standard designed for cross-platform parallel computing.
+We care about parallel computing because...

+* Moore's Law has just about run its course.
+* Engineers have packed transistors about as tightly as they can on silicon.

+Unless we can figure out how to re-write the laws of physics, the next advances in computing performance will come from making processors work together without stepping on each other's toes.

+Jeff Biggus' parallel computing presentation was exciting because it tied our current set of Apple tools (like [GCD]()) with work currently underway at NVidia